Tugh (village): History

-The 13th-century monastery of Gtichavank, and ruins of some churches including the 13th-century St. Stephen's Church are located near the village.
-The village church is named St. John's Church and was built in 1736.
-A few of the Yezanyan meliks are buried in the yard of St. John's Church.
+The 13th-century monastery of Gtichavank, and ruins of some churches including the 13th-century St. Stepan Church are located near the village.
+The village church is named St. Hovhannes (John's) and was built in 1736.
+A few of the Yeganyan meliks are buried in the yard of St. Hovhannes Church.

 In 1737, Armenian prince (melik) Yegan built Togh's Melikian Palace here.
-The principality would go on to survive until the last prince, Yesayi Melik-Avanian, was killed by Ibrahim Khalil Khan in 1781, after a long-lasting resistance in the fortress of Ktish.
-The village was a part of the Karabakh Khanate until 1822 when it was annexed by Russia and became part of the Elisabethpol Governorate.
+The principality survived until the last prince, Yesayi Melik-Avanian, was killed by Ibrahim Khalil Khan in 1781, after a long-lasting resistance in the fortress of Ktish.
+The village was a part of the Karabakh Khanate until 1822, when it was annexed by Russia and became part of the Elisabethpol Governorate.

 In 1903, a hospital was built and three years later a village school was opened which has functioned as a middle school in the present-day.
 A new school was built in 1978, which was renovated for the first time in 2008 by the Armenia Fund.
 The village also has a house of culture, a movie theater and a library.

 During the Soviet period, the village was part of the Hadrut District of the Nagorno-Karabakh Autonomous Oblast.

 During the First Nagorno-Karabakh War, in March 1988, Armenian armed militia detachments were formed to defend the village from Soviet and Azerbaijani attacks.
 The village came under Armenian control on 30 October 1991.
 As a result of the war, local Azerbaijani villagers were forced to flee and many settled in the Beylagan District of Azerbaijan.
 After the First Nagorno-Karabakh War, the village was administrated as part of the Hadrut Province of the breakaway Republic of Artsakh.

 The village's Armenian population was displaced due to its capture by Azerbaijan on 9 October 2020, during the 2020 Nagorno-Karabakh war.
 The Artsakh Human Rights Ombudsman stated that there were reports of two civilians that had been killed, with one of them having been beheaded.